-- 128. Before the FDA approved Viread, Gilead had already discovered a different design for an orally available version of tenofovir that is more potent than TDF, meaning that it can be administered at a significantly lower dose with fewer side effects than TDF. - 129.
+- 170. Before the FDA approved Viread, Gilead had already discovered a different design for an orally available version of tenofovir that is more potent than TDF, meaning that it can be administered at a significantly lower dose with fewer side effects than TDF. - 171.
 Unlike TDF, TAF is not converted into tenofovir until it has been absorbed by the cell.
 As a result, TAF is more efficiently absorbed by the cells HIV targets compared to TDF.
 This more efficient absorption allows TAF to achieve far greater intracellular concentrations of the activated drug (tenofovir-diphosphate) in target cells than even a dramatically larger dose of TDF, while achieving plasma concentrations of tenofovir that are 90% lower than TDF.
-The lowered plasma concentrations of tenofovir found with TAF result in reduced toxicity compared to TDF, making TAF safer to use than TDF.
+The lowered plasma concentrations of tenofovir found with TAF result in reduced toxicity compared to TDF, making TAF safer to use than TDF. - 172.
+On July 21, 2000, Gilead filed a provisional patent application which described TAF (then called GS-7340) as 2-3 times more potent than TDF while providing 10 times the intracellular concentration of tenofovir than TDF.
+Gilead also demonstrated that dosing with TAF resulted in dramatically higher concentrations of drug in all organs except the kidneys and the liver, compared with TDF.
+This suggested that TAF is uniquely able to target cells that HIV infects, while not concentrating in the kidney.